asyncapi/website/pages/blog/microcks-asyncapi-part1.md

 ![microcks-supported-standards](/img/posts/microcks-asyncapi-part1/microcks-supported-standards.webp)

-It took us a year to make, which explains why Microcks 1.0.0 release is already GA and the first tool on [this topic](https://www.asyncapi.com/docs/tooling/#mocking) ;-)
+It took us a year to make, which explains why Microcks 1.0.0 release is already GA and the first tool on [this topic](https://www.asyncapi.com/docs/tooling/#mocking) :wink:

 ![asyncapi-tool-tweet](/img/posts/microcks-asyncapi-part1/asyncapi-tool-tweet.webp)